shadibdair/shadibdair/README.md

 - [x] They call me Shadi.😄!
 - [x] My role: Site Reliability Engineer at <b>BMC Software.</b>:technologist:
 - [x] Have excellent technical and communication skills⚡, I am motivated and enthusiastic by new challenges and tasks and take excellent approach to achieve success in all of them:brain:, I like to discover new technologies and work for projects which have scope for self learning and development:dizzy:.
-Excellent self learning skills:blossom:, work well under pressure:superhero:, Great interpersonal skills:genie_man:, Team player:bust_in_silhouette:.
+- [x] Excellent self learning skills:blossom:.
+- [x] work well under pressure:superhero:.
+- [x] Great interpersonal skills:genie_man:.
+- [x]  Team player:bust_in_silhouette:.

 <h3>Skills 🚀/h3>
 <p>